Debbie Macomber: Awards and reception

-Macomber is a three-time winner of the B. Dalton Award, and the inaugural winner of the fan-voted Quill Award for romance (2005, for 44 Cranberry Point).
-She has been awarded the Romantic Times Distinguished Lifetime Achievement Award and has won a Romance Writers of America RITA Award for The Christmas Basket.
+Macomber is also a three-time winner of the B. Dalton Award, and the inaugural winner of the fan-voted Quill Award for romance (2005, for 44 Cranberry Point).
+She has been awarded the Romantic Times Distinguished Lifetime Achievement Award.

 She threw out the first pitch in a Seattle Mariners game at Safeco Field in 2007.

 Personal

 Macomber is a volunteer mentor for young people, and is active in fundraising for battered women's shelters and for literacy and medical research.
 She is a national board member for Warm-Up America, and was appointed an ambassador for the Big Brothers Big Sisters of America national office in 1997.

 Macomber and her husband, Wayne, raised four children and have grandchildren.
 They live in Port Orchard, Washington.